RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 You should configure a `Frontend` and a `Backend` for your application.

 When you configure a Frontend for your application then you will be able to bootstrap the frontend application in a few seconds.
+Choose AngularJS for the Frontend

 ![launch-create-app-frontend]({% image_path launch-create-app-frontend.png %})

-> `NOTE`: Choose `None` as your Frontend Application, which will skip the selection.
+> `NOTE`: Choosing `None` as your Frontend Application will skip the selection.

 Next, you select one of runtimes for your `Backend` appliction among Red Hat supported runtimes.
-For example, we will walk you through `Quarkus` because we will develop and deploy Quarkus application for the next labs.
+For example, we will walk you through `Quarkus` because we will develop and deploy a Quarkus application for the next labs.

 ![launch-create-app-backend-choose]({% image_path launch-create-app-backend-choose.png %})

 Runtimes power the server-side processing of your application, and we can get you set up in one of several languages and frameworks.
 If you're looking to expose an HTTP API or interact with services like a database, choosing one here will hook that together for you.

 ![launch-create-app-backend-detail]({% image_path launch-create-app-backend-detail.png %})